BSF shoots at 3 drones on Indo-Pak border, recovers 10 kg heroin | Law-Order

 In Amritsar's Bachiwind village, the BSF shot down another drone entering the village from the Pakistan side on Monday night.

-The miscreants managed to flee, the spokesperson said, adding that two packets of (weighing 2 kg) and a China-made pistol along with a magazine and eight rounds were recovered during the search of the area.
+The miscreants managed to flee, the spokesperson said, adding that two packets of heroin weighing 2 kg and a China-made pistol along with a magazine and eight rounds were recovered during the search of the area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)